-The Direction Services team serves students who have been absent from a public school setting for at least 20 consecutive school days and are:
+The Direction Services team serves students who have been absent from a public school setting for approximately 20 or more school days and are:

-- being discharged from a day and residential treatment setting such as a DART program or other area day treatment program
+- being discharged from a day and residential treatment setting such as a DART program or other area day treatment program;

-The primary focus of Direction Services is to assist students in successfully transitioning into PPS by providing:
+The primary focus of Direction Services is to assist students (K-21) in successfully transitioning into a PPS educational setting by providing:

-- a single point of entry for families and community providers
+- a single point of entry for families and community/child serving agencies

 - assistance to schools through gathering relevant information from the educational and therapeutic systems including attending discharge meetings and identifying involved community based providers to support whole child continuity of care

-- assistance to families and community partners in exploring PPS funded alternative educational options and navigating the enrollment and transfer process.
+- assistance/referral for families/caregivers and community partners in exploring PPS funded alternative education options and navigating the enrollment and transfer process

 Community Resource Team